pnieves2019/MAELAS/README.md

                   file (default: 60)

   -g              Generation of required VASP files for the calculation of
-                  magnetostriction coefficients.
+                  magnetostrictive coefficients.
 Notation of the generated
                   output files: POSCAR_A_B (volume-conserving distorted cell
                   where A=magnetostriction mode, B=distorted cell), INCAR_A_C
                   (non-collinear calculation where A=magnetostriction mode,